Pata (musician): 1979–1997: Early bands and X Japan

 Together with a former junior high classmate, Pata formed his first band in high school, Headlock, named after the wrestling move.
 They performed at the Yamaha-sponsored music contest East West, but fell apart as the members gradually stopped hanging out.
 He then formed a band with high school classmates that he met at a Sakae, Chiba musical instrument store that he frequented and later became a part-time employee at, and performed at the school festival during Pata's repeat of his first year.
 This was the predecessor of what became Black Rose, named after the Thin Lizzy song.
 Pata and the other guitarist were the composers of their five or six original songs.
 Pata was present at East West '83, where one of the bands competing was X. By the time he turned 20, Pata was in Judy, a band he formed with the vocalist of Black Rose.
 Whereas the previous group had a twin guitar setup, Pata was the only guitarist in Judy.
 And although he wrote some songs, the bassist was the main composer in the new band.
 When Judy found themselves without a drummer and a concert approaching, a mutual acquaintance asked X drummer Yoshiki if he would provide live support for them.
 In total, Pata estimates that Yoshiki filled in on drums three times for the band.
 He asked him to officially join, as at the time X was going through member changes, but Yoshiki declined.
 Unable to find a permanent drummer, Judy could not book performances and naturally disintegrated.

 Around New Year's 1987, Pata received a phone call out of the blue from Yoshiki.
 X were about to record for an omnibus album, but had fired their guitarist.
 Wanting to repay his debt to Yoshiki and with no musical activities of his own, Pata agreed to help.
 He made his recording debut playing as a session musician on X's songs "Stab Me in the Back" and "No Connexion" for the 1987 omnibus album Skull Thrash Zone Volume I. The record also saw his occasional nickname, "Pata", become his stage name.
 It was coined after someone at the music shop he worked at had told him his personality resembled that of the title character of the manga series Patalliro!.
 A short time later, he received another call from Yoshiki, stating that while they had hired Hide, they needed a second guitarist for concerts.
-After supporting them at one or two live shows, Pata officially joined X. According to Yoko of United, Pata was previously a roadie for brief X member Hally and used Hally's guitar when he joined X himself.
+After supporting them at one or two live shows, Pata officially joined X. According to a 1989 issue of Rockin'f magazine, Pata officially joined after his predecessor Isao was involved in a traffic accident.
+Yoko of United said that Pata was previously a roadie for brief X member Hally and used Hally's guitar when he joined X himself.